Why did you want to pursue a career in Law?

 I was attracted to Law for a number of reasons.
 Having completed an undergraduate degree in Philosophy, a career in law presented an opportunity to apply the skills of critical and analytical thought to real-world problems in a practical environment.
 The prospect of dealing with complex issues and arguments with a view to finding creative solutions was an attractive one for me.
 I also liked the idea of doing a job where I would be challenged and learn something new every day and that wouldn’t become repetitive or stale, which the job of a solicitor definitely provides.

-Having grown up in Bristol, I was extremely attracted to the opportunity of working in OC’s Bristol office.
-This has offered me the unique ability to work at a multinational law firm whilst remaining in my home city with my family and friends nearby.
-OC’s Bristol office is in a great location, near to the city centre and Cabot Circus’ shops and restaurants, meaning that there’s always something going on nearby.
+Having grown up in Bristol, I was extremely attracted to the opportunity of working in Osborne Clarke’s Bristol office.
+This has offered me the unique ability to work at an international law firm whilst remaining in my home city with my family and friends nearby.
+Osborne Clarke’s Bristol office is in a great location, near to the city centre and Cabot Circus’ shops and restaurants, meaning that there’s always something going on nearby.
 At weekends, being in Bristol means I can get to the countryside or the seafront by train or car in less than half an hour.
-Choosing OC in Bristol has given me the best of both worlds: the opportunity to do the same top quality commercial work as you would in London, whilst being based in a fantastic city where you can live within walking distance from work.
+Choosing Osborne Clarke in Bristol has given me the best of both worlds: the opportunity to do the same top quality commercial work as you would in London, whilst being based in a fantastic city where you can live within walking distance from work.

-Completing my training contract at OC assisted with making my transition to being an NQ as smooth as possible.
-Throughout my training contract I was given a really high level of responsibility and involvement, which speaking to peers at other firms doesn’t seem to always be the case.
-My work as a trainee was not confined to behind-the-scenes drafting of ancillary documents: I was provided with the opportunity for client contact from day one and was trusted to run a client meeting.
+Completing my training contract at Osborne Clarke assisted with making my transition to being an NQ as smooth as possible.
+Throughout my training contract I was given a really high level of responsibility and involvement, which after speaking to peers at other firms, didn’t seem to always be the case.
+My work as a trainee was not confined to behind-the-scenes drafting of ancillary documents: I was provided with the opportunity for client contact from day one and was trusted to run client meetings.

 What drew you to qualify into Corporate?